jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

 (JUL) and Apache Log4j to SLF4J.
-However, you still need to supply logging provider configuration (such as a `logback.xml` file for Logback) to configure logging not only for your Spring Boot application but for VMware GemFire as well.
+However, you still need to supply logging provider configuration (such as a `logback.xml` file for Logback) to configure logging not only for your Spring Boot application but for [vmware-gemfire-name] as well.